 For more details, check out our tips for renting a car in Costa Rica post and our tips for driving in Costa Rica post.
 You will learn all about the costs of rental cars, insurance, type of cars and much more.

-Shared/Private Shuttles and Private Transportation in Costa Rica
+Shared and Private Transportation in Costa Rica: Shuttles

-Here are some things you should know about booking a shuttle in Costa Rica.
+Here are some things to know about booking a shuttle in Costa Rica.

 - There are private and shared shuttles.
 Shared usually have up to 10-15 passengers depending on the company.

 - Private shuttles are more expensive but this is the best option for groups and families who don’t want to drive.